 Once you know the keywords that are going to work best for your business, then the time has come to create the content for your pages.
-You need to make sure that these keywords appear in your text, but you don’t want to force it, try and make it as natural as possible.
+You need to make sure that these keywords appear in your text, but you don’t want to force it and overstuff your pages with as many words as you can, try and make it as natural as possible.

 A good rule of thumb is to try and include them at the top, the middle and the bottom and never overdo it.
 If you do, then the search engines will see it as keyword stuffing and they don’t look too kindly on this and may blacklist your site.

 It isn’t just the content on the page that is important.
-The titles and meta tags are too.
+The page title and page descriptions are too.
 These are coding that appears in the background of each page, and search engines see these as just as important as the keyword rich content.
 By placing keywords in these, you can make sure that the search engine really rates what you have created.

-To find the titles and meta tags you need to take a look at the Content Management System for your website – these sections should be included in the back-end.
+To find the page titles and descriptions you need to take a look at the Content Management System for your website – these sections should be included in the back-end.
 Don’t forget about them!
 If you have a WordPress site install Yoast – it’s a life saver!